vertxxyz/help.vertx.xyz/Troubleshooter/Assets/Site/Debugging/Logging/How-to.md

 You can use this to check whether there are multiple instances of a script producing a log.

+If no object is pinged it generally means it no longer exists in the Hierarchy or Project view.
+This usually means it was just destroyed.

 ### Null references

 When dealing with null it's [access](../../Runtime%20Exceptions/NullReferenceException/Access.md) that will throw an exception, so if a long line is causing an NRE it's important to make individual logs for each access, or else the log will also throw an exception and not be printed.